 Scott Beal, Executive Director of Strategic Initiatives, began his career with the Department of Juvenile Services in 1994 as a case manager working with probation and aftercare youth in Montgomery County.
 Over the years, he has served in a number of management positions within the Department to include Montgomery Co.
 District Supervisor, Washington County Supervisor, Western Region Assistant Area Director, and State Director of Probation.
 He has served in an Executive Director position for the past ten years.
 Scott holds a Bachelor’s Degree of Science from Frostburg State University.

-Visit the Community Supervision page for more information.
+Community Supervision page for more information.

 Executive Director, Office of Equity & Inclusion

 Lisa M. Garry serves as Executive Director of the Office of Equity and Inclusion for the Maryland Department of Juvenile Services (DJS).
 Her role is to operationalize principles of institutional fairness and equity in agency decision making, and to provide state-level oversight of equity initiatives statewide.
 The office includes family engagement, community and youth engagement, and victim services.

 Lisa has an extensive work portfolio that combines public sector, community, and independent consulting experience.
 Prior to joining DJS, Lisa served as a Policy Director with the Center for Children’s Law and Policy (CCLP) in Washington, DC.
 Her work on racial disparities in the juvenile justice system has been recognized by both the MacArthur Foundation and Annie E. Casey Foundation with the 2012 DMC Champion of Change Award and the 2017 JDAI Distinguished System Leadership Award respectively.

 Lisa earned a Master’s Degree in Public Administration (MPA) from the University of Baltimore, and a Bachelor of Science Degree in Business Administration from the University of Maryland Eastern Shore.